esciencecenter-digital-skills/research-software-support/modules/citation/slides-citation.md

 ## Why would you cite software?
 - Understanding Research Fields
-- Credit for the researcher
+- Credit for the author
 - Recognition of the software
 - Discovering Software
 - Reproducibility